acbal/GIAC-Indexer/README.md

 # GIAC Indexer

-Written to help create indicies for GIAC certification exams.
+Written to help create indexes for GIAC certification exams.
 I wanted to have a tool to create a printable version of the index I made using spreadsheet software.

 The python script requires a "index.tsv" file (Tab Separated Values) spreadsheet (e.g. exported from Microsoft Excel or Google Sheets).
 The Index should have three columns with field names **Keyword**, **Location**, **Comment**.